 - Make an assessment of your child’s learning so we know which skills they need to learn next.

-- Ask the Special Educational Needs Coordinator (SENCO) to support and advise teachers so that your child can learn in the best way for him/her.
+- Ask the Special Educational Needs and Disabilities Coordinator (SEN/DCo) to support and advise teachers so that your child can learn in the best way for him/her.

 - Have a range of programmes to help children who need extra support to read, write, learn maths or manage their behaviour.